Disentangling intrinsic motion from neighbourhood effects in heterogeneous collective motion: Discussion

-Going further, we developed an observer that classifies an agent based on information not just about itself, but also about its neighbors.
-Although simple in principle, this neighborhood observer does something quite non-trivial: it distinguishes between a Group~1 and a Group~2 agent even when they are moving in the same direction with identical velocities.
-The fact that the neighborhood observer takes into account the influence of the neighboring agents for classification helps it to `read the mind' of the focal agent by distinguishing when it is moving on its own volition versus when it is being pushed.
+\paragraph*{Summary. } In this article, we set out to understand how well can we infer individual properties of agents in a heterogeneous collective by observing their movement.
+We used a bidisperse collective as a context and studied how the classification process of an observer is connected to the physics of collective motion.
+We began with a simple observation/classification technique based on the measured velocity of of the individual agents, independent of their neighbourhood.
+We found that the simple observer underestimates the level of heterogeneity of the collective, and systematically misclassifies the minority group agents more often than the majority group.

-Note that both the observers treat the time windows as independent: when making predictions for a given time window, the observers do not use information from previously observed windows.
-One could conceive an observer that uses historical information and updates beliefs with time, perhaps in a Bayesian fashion.
-We do not explore this approach; our goal is to explore techniques that work with minimal observations, and to understand how instantaneous and short-term dynamics in the system affects our ability to classify agents.
+To improve classification, we developed an observer that classifies an agent based on information not just about itself, but also about its neighbours.
+Although simple in principle, this neighbourhood observer does something quite non-trivial: it distinguishes between a Group~1 and a Group~2 agent even when they are moving in the same direction with identical velocities.
+The fact that the neighbourhood observer takes into account the influence of the neighbouring agents for classification helps it to `read the mind' of the focal agent by distinguishing when it is moving on its own volition versus when it is being pushed.
+This resulted in better estimates of the level of heterogeneity, and improved classification for the minority group.

-The 2D classifier that the neighborhood observer employs is not data-driven: the decision boundary is not obtained by a data fit, but is instead derived from scale considerations.
-This makes our approach applicable in scenarios where labeled data is not easy to obtain.
-This also makes our classifier readily interpretable, as it is well-grounded in the physics of the problem.
-The assumptions the classification algorithm makes about the details of the model are minimal.
-Specifically, the neighborhood parameter is computed based on neighbor velocities only, and is independent of specific modeling assumptions.
-It is not based on the specific nature and functional form of inter-agent interactions.
+\paragraph*{Data-driven approaches to the classification problem.} The $(v_i, \phi_i)$ classifier that the neighbourhood observer employs is not data-driven: the classification boundary (which is decided by $\mu$) is not obtained by a data fit, but is instead derived from scale considerations.
+This makes our approach applicable in scenarios where labelled data is not easy to obtain.
+This also makes our classifier readily interpretable, as it is inspired by the physics of the problem.
+The assumptions the classification algorithm makes about the underlying governing dynamics are minimal.
+Specifically, the neighbourhood parameter is computed based on neighbour velocities only, and is independent of specific details of how the agents interact.